Catalytic converter recycling

 4. How is the catalytic converter price determined?

-The catalytic converter price is influenced by the quantity and current market prices of the precious metals it contains.
+The catalytic converter scrap price is influenced by the quantity and current market prices of the precious metals it contains.
 These prices fluctuate based on global supply and demand dynamics for platinum, palladium, and rhodium.

 5. Can all catalytic converters be recycled?